 - AOMedia – Alliance for Open Media is a consortium of companies that are contributing resources such as labor time, money, or patent legal research to create a truly open video codec that is unencumbered by high royalty fees seen in older codecs.

 - AV1 – This is the open-source video codec created by the Alliance for Open Media.
 It offers significant bandwidth savings, especially compared to popular codecs in use today such as H264.
 The goal of AV1 is to offer high quality at a lower bit rate without royalty payments required from publishers or viewers.

 - HEVC – This is a direct competitor of AV1 that is in use today in a limited capacity as an improvement upon H264.
 The online video streaming industry has expressed concerns over the high cost of licensing HEVC which was a partial motivation to create AV1.

 This announcement is surprising because Apple has previously committed to supporting the HEVC codec across macOS and iOS devices and has been implementing HEVC across multiple platforms for the past few years.
 Further, Apple has historically been very selective in joining any industry consortia, typically favoring only official standardization groups such as ISO/IEC, W3C, DVB, IETF, 3GPP, etc. As such, one could interpret Apple’s joining AOMedia as a strong accolade for the consortium and the AV1 codec.

-Finally, by adding Apple to the already impressive list of AOMedia founding members companies like Amazon, ARM, Cisco, Facebook, Google, IBM, Intel, Microsoft, Mozilla, Netflix and NVIDIA, all major brands and companies are now involved in AOMedia which is a strong signal that AV1 is becoming a mature codec and a real alternative to HEVC and the standards groups MPEG and VCEG.
+Finally, by adding Apple (Samsung, and Tencent) to the already impressive list of AOMedia founding members companies like Amazon, ARM, Cisco, Facebook, Google, IBM, Intel, Microsoft, Mozilla, Netflix, and NVIDIA, all major brands and companies are now involved in AOMedia which is a strong signal that AV1 is becoming a mature codec and a real alternative to HEVC and the standards groups MPEG and VCEG.